-- 1. The purpose of the paper is to: - develop skill at using the library to find research articles related to a given topic - introduce students to reading academic research articles - develop the ability to reason and reflect - introduce students to applying nursing knowledge to practice - develop writing skills - become familiar with APA format. - 2.
+- 1. The purpose of the paper is to: - develop skill at using the library to find research studies related to a given topic - introduce students to reading academic research studies - develop the ability to reason and reflect - introduce students to applying nursing knowledge and research to practice - allow students to interact with health care professionals to determine if a selected research study is used in practice - allow students to share research findings with health care professionals - develop writing skills - become familiar with APA format. - 2.
 The paper counts for 20% of the course mark.
 The entire paper is out of 70 marks.
 It must be word processed. - 3.
-Papers are to be submitted with the chosen research article to your instructor at the beginning of class in week 12.
-You will present your research article to your group during class in week 12. - 4.
-15% of the maximum achievable mark will be deducted for each school day the paper is late. - 5.
+A copy of the selected research study is to be submitted with the paper to your instructor at the beginning of class in week 12.
+You will present your research study and paper to your group during class in week 12 or 13. - 4.
+10% of the maximum achievable mark will be deducted for each school day the paper is late. - 5.
 The paper must be submitted to receive a mark for the course. - 6.
 Marks will be assigned for content, mechanics of writing and structure.
 The content of the paper refers to the thinking demonstrated by the student.
 Mechanics refers to sentence structure, grammar, verb tense, spelling and punctuation.
 Structure refers to tone and style of the paper, paragraph structure and APA format.